Tracing SNMP Activity

 These statements are described in the following sections:

-- Configuring Access to the Log File
+- Configure Access to the Log File

-- Configuring the Trace Operations
+- Configure the Trace Operations

-Configuring the Number and Size of SNMP Log Files
+Configure the Number and Size of SNMP Log Files

-By default, when the trace file reaches 128 kilobytes (KB) in size, it is renamed filename.0, then filename.1, and so on, until there are three trace files.
+By default, when the trace file reach 128 kilobytes (KB) in size, it is renamed filename.0, then filename.1, and so on, until there are three trace files.
 Then the oldest trace file (filename.2) is overwritten.

 You can configure the limits on the number and size of